NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 Back in your group
 * (1-2h) Has the abstract refined or changed your question?
 Use the rest of this day to make a concrete plan for the final week of your project.
 If you already answered your question, then you will need to plan control analyses, maybe including some simulated data that you need to also generate yourself.

+Once you are done, please submit the abstract [HERE](https://airtable.com/shrITSzD4fgFCGiWI).
+We won't use this during the summer school, but we will keep a record of it to help us track the progress of all groups.

 ## Blocks 11-14